tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 Certificate, CertificateVerify, and Finished messages.

 If an authenticator request is present, the extensions used to guide the construction of these messages are taken from the authenticator request.
+If the certificate_request_context from the authenticator request has already been used in the connection, then no authenticator should be contructed.
 If there is no authenticator request, the extensions are chosen from the TLS handshake.
 Only servers can provide an authenticator without a corresponding request.
 In such cases, ClientHello extensions are used to determine permissible extensions in the Certificate message.